-I’m aware that looking for a counsellor can seem overwhelming and a big step, so thanks for checking me out.
+I am aware that looking for a counsellor can seem overwhelming and confusing.

 Every journey begins with the first step